-Once School Starts Schedule changes may be considered for the following reasons: graduation requirements, medical reasons,
+Once School Starts Schedule changes will be considered for the following reasons: under credits, over credit, graduation

-Schedule Change Deadlines for 2023-2024
+Schedule Change Deadlines for 2024-2025

-- The last day to ADD any course is five class periods into the school year or appropriate semester - The last day to DROP any course without penalty is the midpoint of the course - If a course is dropped before the midpoint, it will not appear on the student's transcript - If a course is dropped after the midpoint, the "W" attained at the time of the drop will be recorded on the student's transcript.
-It will not be calculated in the student's GPA - Minimum credit requirements for each grade level must be maintained - 6.5 credits for grades 9, 10, & 11 - o 6.0 credits for grade 12 - Please note that student schedules are subject to change at any time due to staffing and program changes
+- You can only add a class within the first five class periods. - The last day to DROP any course without penalty is the midpoint of the course (ie. last day to drop a year long course would be the last day of the 2nd marking period) only if you have the required credits. - If a course is dropped before the midpoint, it will not appear on the student's transcript - If a course is dropped after the midpoint, the "W" attained at the time of the drop will be recorded on the student's transcript.
+It will not be calculated in the student's GPA - Minimum credit requirements for each grade level must be maintained - o 6.5 credits for grades 9, 10, & 11 - 6.0 credits for grade 12 - Please note that student schedules are subject to change at any time due to staffing and program changes